00rsiere/kernel_inspection/README.md

-simple tool to see disassembly of kernel addresses.
-There are no checks to see if the address is mapped - use at your own risk
+simple tool to inspect disassembly of kernel addresses and MSRs.
+The code inspects a running kernel, any bug may cause system instability - use at your own risk